pythonai170624/pages/linear-regression.md

 - Working with very large datasets
 - Dealing with many features (high-dimensional data)
 - Implementing online learning where data arrives sequentially
-- Building more complex models where closed-form solutions don't exist
+- Building more complex models where closed-form solutions (=mathematical expression that solves a problem using a finite number of standard operations.
+It gives you the answer directly, without requiring iterative approximations or numerical methods) don't exist

 ## תרגיל